Residential, Light Commercial & Retrofit Double Glazing

 Single vs Double Glazing

-Single glazing often allows same-day replacement using stock glass cut on site.
-Double-glazed units require precise measuring and manufacturing, which typically takes 5–8 working days.
+Annealed and laminated single glazing can often be replaced the same day in a single visit, using stock glass cut on site.
+Double-glazed units require recognition of glass types, precise measuring and manufacturing, which typically takes 5–8 working days and requires two visits.

 Safety Glass Requirements

-Toughened safety glass usually requires two visits: one to measure and one to install after manufacture.
+Toughened safety glass also requires two visits: one to measure and assess, and one to install after manufacture.
 Laminated safety glass may sometimes be cut on site, depending on size and specification.

 Glass Type and Finish